Credit Card Surcharges

-Surcharges: Because of a class action lawsuit against card issuers and banks, merchants won the right to add surcharges or “checkout” fees beginning in January of 2013.
+Surcharges: Merchants won the right to add surcharges or “checkout” fees beginning in January of 2013 after a class action lawsuit against card issuers and banks.
 But most merchants were (and continue to be) slow to adopt credit card surcharges.
-Two factors may explain that:
+Three potential explanations are:

 Minimum purchase: Retailers are also allowed to set minimum purchase requirements after 2013 due to the Durbin Amendment (part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was passed as a result of the financial crisis).
-Initially, the minimum was more than $10, but that number may increase in the future, presumably due to inflation.
+Initially, the minimum was more than $10, but that number may increase in the future with inflation.

 In the past, retailers weren’t allowed to set minimums or add surcharges.
-But it wasn’t unheard of for merchants to “unofficially” enforce a minimum purchase amount.
-These practices were not necessarily illegal at the time, but they were a violation of the merchant’s agreement with their credit card companies.
-That said, merchants rarely face consequences for breaking the rules.
+But some merchants were “unofficially” setting minimum purchase amounts.
+Those practices were not necessarily illegal at the time, but they were a violation of the merchant’s agreement with their payment processing services.
+That said, merchants rarely face consequences for breaking those rules.

 States Weigh in on Credit Card Surcharges

 Restrictions on Merchants

 If merchants decide to use credit card surcharges, they must meet certain requirements:

-- They must clearly disclose the fact that there is a surcharge to you before any transaction.
+- Merchants must clearly disclose the fact that there is a surcharge to you before any transaction.

-Debit cards?
-To clarify, surcharges and minimum purchase requirements are only allowed for credit card purchases—not debit card transactions (even if you sign for a debit card transaction instead of using your PIN).
+Debit cards surcharges?
+Surcharges and minimum purchase requirements are only allowed for credit card purchases—not debit card transactions.
+That’s still the case if you sign for a debit card transaction instead of using your PIN (and it’s processed as a “credit” transaction).

 Breaking the Rules

 First, keep in mind that the business owner might not be familiar with the rules and laws regarding credit card surcharges.
-They’ve got a lot to deal with, and cutting their own revenue is not on the top of their list of priorities.
-If it’s a small business or mom-and-pop shop, just let them know that you think they may be breaking the rules.
-It’s in their best interest to know this, as they want to avoid problems with credit card companies and regulators.
-Large companies should already be well aware of the rules.
+Merchants have numerous rules and regulations to keep track of, and cutting their own revenue is not on the top of their list of priorities.